Cyrus Leroy Baldridge: Career

 When World War I began, Baldridge traveled through occupied Belgium and France as a war correspondent and illustrator.
-Using a German letter of passage he interacted with the conquered and their conquerors.
+Using a German letter of passage, he interacted with the conquered and their conquerors.
 He traveled through war zones on bicycle, horse cart and horseback until his money ran out and he returned to Chicago.

-Called to Mexico as a member of the National Guard he was on the Mexican/American border in 1916 to repulse Pancho Villa and in 1917 he joined the French Army as a stretcher bearer.
+Called to Mexico as a member of the National Guard, he was on the Mexican/American border in 1916 to repulse Pancho Villa, and in 1917, he joined the French Army as a stretcher bearer.
 The entrance of the United States into the war required his transfer to the American Expeditionary Forces (AEF).
 In the AEF he joined the talented team that brought the Stars and Stripes newspaper into being.
 Baldridge was the chief artist on staff that included Harold Ross, founder of The New Yorker, Alexander Woollcott, drama critic for the New York Times, and others who later achieved considerable fame.
 As a journalist, Baldridge traveled freely and saw as much as any general.
-His work appeared in virtually every issue of Stars and Stripes from March 1918 until the end of the War in November, 1918, and portrayed the full range of emotion of soldiers facing death at the Front.
-HaroldRoss called him the greatest illustrator of the War.
+His work appeared in virtually every issue of Stars and Stripes from March 1918 until the end of the War in November 1918, and portrayed the full range of emotions of soldiers facing death at the Front.
+Harold Ross called him the greatest illustrator of the War.